spinfast319/Sort-Origin/README.md

 It has been tested and works in both Ubuntu Linux and Windows 10.

+## Dependencies

+This project has a dependency on the gazelle-origin project created by x1ppy. gazelle-origin scrapes gazelle based sites and stores the related music metadata in a yaml file in the music albums folder.
+It is located here: https://github.com/x1ppy/gazelle-origin

+For this script to work you need origin files with additional metadata.
+The fork that has the most additional metadata right now is: https://github.com/spinfast319/gazelle-origin

+All of the albums you want to check will need to have updated origin files created already.

 ## Install and set up
 Clone this script where you want to run it.